-608 - SERVICE CHARGE
+608 - RECONNECTION FEES

 In all classifications of service, the member shall pay a membership fee and service security deposit, or be a present member in good standing.
-Should

-Cooperative personnel have to make more than one trip for a given situation for a given member, the member shall pay a service charge for each trip to said location during normal office hours.
+Should Cooperative personnel have to make more than one trip for a given situation for a given member, the member shall pay an additional trip reconnection fee for each trip to said location during normal office hours.